Skip to main content

 Select the "Edit Form" button ⤵

-NOTE: You wouldn't normally set this field as required as it's unlikely for your users to have all this information when an Opportunity is created ⤵
+NOTE: You wouldn't normally set this field as required as it's unlikely for your users to have all this information when an Opportunity is created.

 Click "Save" and then "Save" again to complete your Form changes.
+Confirm and click "Publish" to apply them.

 Products & Prices Menu